Nandhaa: Production

 The title role was initially offered to Ajith Kumar, who rejected the film citing that Bala had not fully developed the story and screenplay before narrating the terms to him.
 Ajith's departure meant that the film's proposed producer, Poornachandra Rao, also backed out.
 Suriya was selected as his replacement instead.
 The director tried to cast Sivaji Ganesan for a character role in the film, but his unavailability led to Rajkiran being cast.
 Laila was signed on as the lead actress.
 Because she portrays a Sri Lankan Tamil refugee, cinematographer R. Rathnavelu shot her scenes under "normal lighting" to depict her as less glamorous than some of her other Tamil films.
 It is the acting debut of Karunas, previously a singer and musician.
 Saravanan, who would later be known as Nandha Saravanan made his debut through this film.

 The role required Suriya to undergo physical change, so production was delayed until Suriya had finished filming for Uyirile Kalanthathu (2000) and Friends (2001).
 The first look of the film created media anticipation, with both Suriya and Rajkiran sporting looks which they had not portrayed before.
 Post-release, Suriya stated, "when Nandha happened, everything changed.
 I became a serious actor, and director Bala instilled in me the discipline to work without committing errors."
 In an interview, Bala mentioned that the Malayalam film Thaniyavarthanam's climax inspired him a lot and based on this climax, the story of Nandhaa was written backwards.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja.
 It was released on 21 October 2001 at Hotel Connemara, Chennai by actor Kamal Haasan and director Bharathiraja.
-The songs "Amma Endrale" and "Orayiram" are based on the raga Pantuvarali, and "Mun Paniyaa" is set to Keeravani.
-The lyrics of five songs were written by five different lyricists, while "Maayane Andha"'s lyrics were derived from the Thiruppavai written and sung by Aandaal.
+The songs "Amma Endrale" and "Orayiram" are set the raga Pantuvarali, and "Mun Paniyaa" is set to Keeravani.